 So why do we feel shame?
 Because mental illness is historically denigrating and culturally feared and scorned – beliefs perpetuated by the disease model of mental health and reinforced by mental health stigma.
 These influence our self-image, generating feelings of inadequacy and undesirability.

 The disease model of mental health focuses on what is wrong with us.
 It labels us by our diagnosis, and we cease to be an individual.
-We are lumped with others similarly diagnosed, labeled as schizophrenics, paranoids, depressive persons, nervous wrecks.
+We are lumped with others similarly diagnosed, labeled as schizophrenics, paranoids, depressive persons, or nervous wrecks.
 We are stereotyped by the most descriptive symptoms and characteristics of our disorder using terms utilized by the unreliable Diagnostic and Statistical Manual of Mental Disorders (e.g., incapable, deceitful, unempathetic, manipulative, irresponsible).
 Then we are branded as personifications of that stereotype.

 Mental Health Stigma is the hostile expression of the abject undesirability of an individual impacted by a disorder.
 Studies show that aversion to mental illness is socially hard-wired.
 Society considers the disordered unpredictable, undesirable, and dangerous.
 The public wants to distance itself and isolate us because of its deep-rooted fear and realization of its own susceptibility.
 The stigma or branding does not need to be valid or accurate; it just has to be believable.
 Its purpose is to separate us from the rest of society.